rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 [21] Alice's performance tableau :code:`AliceChoice.py` is available in the :code:`examples` directory of the Digraph3 software collection.

 ..
 [22] See also the corresponding :ref:`Advanced Topic<Bipolar-Valued-Likelihood-Tutorial-label>` in the Digraph3 documentation.

 ..
+[23] See the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive